 Overall, counting both volume of chatter and social media presence, Dunkirk is the winner of this category, with a final score of 7.77.
 The runner up is Call Me By Your Name (score: 5.15).
 At the bottom of the top it looks like not even Daniel Day Lewis’ retirement was enough to rouse up social media enough for Phantom Thread, which only scored a total of 2.03 on our grading sheet.

-… to be announced on Sunday!
+And the winners are…… to be announced on Sunday!
 We’re looking forward to find out if we got it right this time around.
 It’s not very likely that Dunkirk will go home completely empty handed, given its 8 nominations.
 But even if it turns out that Christopher Nolan’s film doesn’t win Best Picture and The Square doesn’t triumph in the Best Foreign Language Film category, they can rest assured; they have won the hearts (and attention) of social media users!